-Conversational Spanish HalfVeen 1/2 (no dit Conversational Spanish Course# 0523 Half Year - 1/2 Credit Grades 10 - 12 Prerequisite: Spanish III OR Native Language Arts II Conversational Spanish courses provide students wit language and the culture(s) of Spanish-speaking peop th an exploration of authentic experiences in the Spanish ple, placing greater emphasis on speaking and listening anguage.
-Authentic, real-life and work-based situations will Conversational Italian Full Year - 1 Credit Course# 0530 Grades 10 - 12 Prerequisite: Italian III Conversational Italian courses provide students with an exploration of authentic experiences in the Italian language and the culture(s) of Italian-speaking people, placing greater emphasis on speaking and listening skills while deemphasizing writing and reading the language.
+Conversational Spanish Half Veen 1/2 Credit Conversational Spanish Course# 0523 Half Year - 1/2 Credit Grades 10 - 12 Prerequisite: Spanish III OR Native Language Arts II Conversational Spanish courses provide students with an exploration of authentic experiences in the Spanish language and the culture(s) of Spanish-speaking people, placing greater emphasis on speaking and listening skills while deemphasizing writing and reading the language.
 Authentic, real-life and work-based situations will be highlighted.
+Conversational Italian Full Year - 1 Credit Course# 0530 Grades 10 - 12 Prerequisite: Italian III Conversational Italian courses provide students with an exploration of authentic experiences in the Italian language and the culture(s) of Italian-speaking people, placing greater emphasis on speaking and listening skills while deemphasizing writing and reading the language.
+Authentic, real-life and work-based situations will be highlighted.
 Students interested in exploring Italian language and culture through authentic experiences would benefit from taking this full year course.
-International Business in Spanish Half Year - 1/2 Credit Course# 0522 Grades 10 - 12 Prerequisite: Spanish III OR Native Language Arts This course will run concurrently with International Business, meeting every other day.
+International Business in Spanish Half Year - 1/2 Credit Course# 0522 Grades 10 - 12 Prerequisite: Spanish III OR Native Language Arts II This course will run concurrently with International Business, meeting every other day.
 The course will help students become comfortable using Spanish to communicate with customers, clients, and coworkers that do not speak English.
 The course will target skills and vocabulary that will be useful in their career paths and ultimately give them the tools they need to become a bilingual employee.
 This course will expand students' knowledge of relationships among the products, practices, and perspectives of Spanish-speaking countries and cultures.
-New Course pending budget approval and student enrollment Exploration of French Half Year - 1/2 Credit Course# 0525 Grades 10 - 12 Prerequisite: Italian III, Spanish III, NLA 2, or Reco ommendation from the Department Chair This exploratory French course will provide students with an introduction to the French language and the culture(s) of French-speaking people.
+New Course pending budget approval and student enrollment Exploration of French Half Year - 1/2 Credit Course# 0525 Grades 10 - 12 Prerequisite: Italian III, Spanish III, NLA 2, or Recommendation from the Department Chair This exploratory French course will provide students with an introduction to the French language and the culture(s) of French-speaking people.
 Students will be exposed to the French language and culture through literature, music and videos while learning some basic conversational survival skills.
 Emphasis will be placed on developing cultural competency while acquiring some basic language useful for travel to French speaking countries.